 Jessica has been in marketing and event management for the past decade and has thrived in working with different clients and environments.
-Jessica started out in marketing by overseeing branded promotional tours for clients such as American Idol, Nintendo, BMW, and Lopez Tonight touring all across the United States.
-After settling in Malibu, Jessica went off to then establish her career helping launch new products for Starbucks, Zone Perfect and the Target Beauty brands.
+Jessica started out in marketing by overseeing branded promotional tours for clients such as American Idol, Nintendo, BMW, and Lopez Tonight, touring all across the United States.
+After settling in Malibu, Jessica went off to then establish her career helping launch new products for Starbucks, and major beauty brands within Target Corporation.

 Jessica obtained her Real Estate license several years ago as she wanted to unite her passion for Real Estate with her marketing and sales career.
-She looks forward to assisting agents amplify their listings of both homes and land at Coldwell Banker Realty as a Sales Support Specialist.
+Jessica understands that effective marketing plays a crucial role in showcasing the unique features and potential of a property and looks forward to assisting agents amplify their listings of both homes and land at Coldwell Banker Realty as a Sales Support Specialist.

 Coldwell Banker World Class Marketing